Thailand

 Conclusion

-The Siamese is a cat with a big personality in a sleek package.
-They are demanding of your love and attention, but they give it back tenfold.
-For the right person, a Siamese is the ultimate companion.
+The Siamese is a cat with a very large personality in a sleek, elegant package.
+They are demanding of your love and attention—but they return it tenfold, with a loyalty and devotion that few breeds match.
+For the right person, a Siamese is not just a pet.
+They are a companion who will share your days with genuine, vocal, occasionally exhausting, and deeply rewarding partnership.

 Key Characteristics